Superfood. The word is all the rage these days.

 If we look at things in the way I’m describing, if we are open to it, the line between the physical and nonphysical blurs, duality collapses, our being fully immersed in a greater ecosystem of which we are all a part, whether we see it this way or we don’t.

-But we don’t usually walk around seeing and treating our bodies, or others’ bodies, or the world at large as if this is the case.
+But we don’t usually walk around seeing and treating our bodies, or others’ bodies, or the world at large as if we’re fully immersed in a greater inextricably-interwoven ecosystem.

 All too often we focus on the food we put in our mouths, on where that food comes from (is it organic, grass-fed, humanely-raised?).